bookmark_borderA night at the Majestic, March 1913

 bookmark_borderResources for researching DFW area history

 These are the primary online resources I've utilized in researching my historical posts.
 Note that the Ghosts of DFW Music History series makes use of various other online and human sources in addition to these, including personal interviews, social media pages, and articles from other publications.
-But for my other posts, these are the most [fruitful/producing results] sources I have regularly consulted: For more recent history, provided you're willing to wade through potentially hundreds of mostly tangentially related results: For the Dallas Public Library-based archives, you'll need an account based on your Dallas Library card.
+But for my other posts, these are the most fruitful sources I have regularly consulted: For more recent history, provided you're willing to wade through potentially hundreds of mostly tangentially related results: For the Dallas Public Library-based archives, you'll need an account based on your Dallas Library card.
 Information on how to obtain this access can be found HERE.
 As far as printed materials go, the following are also good resources:

 • The Images of America series of books published by Arcadia Publishing